 In addition to providing a spacious habitat with a basking area, cool area, and hiding spot.
 It’s important to ensure that the UVB lighting and heat source are positioned correctly within the enclosure.
 This will ensure that your Leatherback Bearded Dragon receives the necessary amount of UVB light and heat to keep them healthy and happy.

 Another unique aspect of caring for a Leatherback Bearded Dragon is its diet.
 These dragons require a varied diet that includes a mixture of live insects, vegetables, and fruits.
-Some of their favorite foods include crickets, mealworms, kale, collard greens, and blueberries.
+Some of their favourite foods include crickets, mealworms, kale, collard greens, and blueberries.

 Finally, Leatherback Bearded Dragons are social animals and enjoy interacting with their owners.
 Spending time with your dragon, talking to them, and hand-feeding them can help strengthen the bond between you and your pet.
 With proper care and attention, your Leatherback Bearded Dragon can live a long and healthy life.